How Bernie Sanders Can Win the Democratic Nomination

 - Securing the right of voters to vote within a reasonable amount of time, by mandating a per-voter minimum requirement for the number of voting stations.

 - A mandated re-vote for counties in which large numbers of inaccurate or missing registrations are reported.

-- For vote-counting machines, unless a jurisdiction hand-counts its ballots, which is always an approved option to election transparency activists, and the way most of Western Europe holds its elections, the only acceptable technology is that in which a voter hand-marks a paper ballot (with exceptions for disability,) and then feeds it into the kind of optical scan device which generates a digital image of each ballot, and then stores it in memory.
+- For vote-counting machines, unless a jurisdiction hand-counts its ballots, which is always an approved option to election transparency activists, the only acceptable technology is that in which a voter hand-marks a paper ballot (with exceptions for disability,) and then feeds it into the kind of optical scan device which generates a digital image of each ballot, and then stores it in memory.
 These are already in use in over 60% of US counties.
 The images should be posted on the Internet or made available on a DVD for any citizen to recount any precinct.
 In the event that there are significant discrepancies with the official vote count, that is the signal, and a strong one, for a court to order a hand recount of the paper ballots.
 At the forefront of efforts to make these images public record are citizen's groups like Audit USA, and citizen activists like Bev Harris, John Brakey, Harvey Wasserman, and Bob Fitrakis.

 - A secure chain of custody for all paper ballots, vote-counting machines, and related gear and electronic media, under watch by surveillance cameras 24/7.